The 20th Century

 amongst others with the development of the language within the Mura Region.

-Political change and the Slovenes within
+change and the Slovenes within the Raba Region

 The peaceful change in Hungary